glyph-cat/langutil/docs/Api.md

 ## `createKey`
 Allows you to define your dictionary by keyword.

-Deprecated since: 2.4.0 (To be removed in the next minor update)
+Deprecated since: 2.4.0 (Will be removed by March 2020)

 | Parameter  | Description | Type |
 | --- | --- | --- |